the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Now

-- [ ] 1 data annotation part of the lab
+- [ ] 1 line detection model
-    - [x] create documents with text for people to handwrite
-    - [x] annotate a bit, take screenshots
+    - [x] @saurabh get a great line detection model going in notebook
-    - [x] make a script for updating metadata.toml with dataturks export
-    - [ ] write FsdlParagraphs dataset
+    - [-] @saurabh port line detection model to proper files, train it, and save model
-    - [ ] write up instructions
+- [ ] 1 connect the line detection and line recognition model

-- [ ] 2 develop code to create IAM lines from IAM source data
-    - [ ] load in train/val/test ids in IamDataset
+    - [ ] add test for the joint model
-    - [ ] strip &quot character from IAM dataset
+- [ ] 1 make the app.py use the joint model

 ## Next